jncraton/elementary-computer-science-cpsc1030/lectures/06-steps.md

 - After the task is complete, review the process
 - Did the plan work as expected?
 - What could be done differently next time?

-## Exercise

-Come up with a simple game, and break it down into the smallest possible steps to teach to someone who has never played it before.